Lucyjpjones/lj-fscr/testing.md

 **10. Access a member forum**

 I created a forum app that can only be accessed by site members.
 When a user is not logged in and they click on the forum they will be directed to the login/register page.
-If a user is a member and logged in they will be directed to the forum page where they will have the option to view threads by other users and add their own.
+If a user is a member and logged in they will be directed to the forum page where they will have the option to view threads by other users and add/edit their own.
 They also have the capability of replying to any thread which displays both their logged in username and date/time posted.

 <img src="media/us-9.png">